fleet-actions/ec2-runner-pool-manager/docs/getting-started/advanced-configuration.md

 !!! warning "Interacting with other AWS Services ☁️"
     If your self-hosted runner needs to communicate with other AWS services (ie. `s3`), feel free to expand the EC2 instance profile - but always ensure that the minimum permissions specified here are included.

-!!! tip "Add `AmazonSSMManagedInstanceCore` - connect to your self-hosted runners ⭐"
+??? tip "Add `AmazonSSMManagedInstanceCore` - connect to your self-hosted runners ⭐"
-    SSM is my favourite way to connect to instances as they do not require bastion hosts or managing SSH keys.
+    [Session Manager](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/connect-with-systems-manager-session-manager.html) is my favourite way to connect to instances as they do not require bastion hosts or managing SSH keys.
 I recommend expanding your EC2 instance profile with AWS Managed Policy [AmazonSSMManagedInstanceCore](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager-getting-started-instance-profile.html).
-Various Machine Images such as Amazon Linux 2023 and Ubuntu have the [SSM Agent pre-installed](https://docs.aws.amazon.com/systems-manager/latest/userguide/manually-install-ssm-agent-linux.html) which makes it even better 🤩
+When used with Machine Images built on Amazon Linux 2023 and Ubuntu - Session Manager should work out of the box as the [SSM Agent is pre-installed](https://docs.aws.amazon.com/systems-manager/latest/userguide/manually-install-ssm-agent-linux.html) 🤩

 ### Network Security

 #### Security Groups

 Only allow outbound traffic necessary.
-See Github's prescription [self-hosted runner communication](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners/communicating-with-self-hosted-runners).
+Outbound traffic can be further restricted as per Github's prescription [self-hosted runner communication](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners/communicating-with-self-hosted-runners).

 #### Subnets and VPC Endpoints

-* **Restrictive Security Groups:**
-  * For EC2 runner instances, only allow outbound traffic necessary (e.g., HTTPS to GitHub, package repositories, AWS services).
-  * Avoid overly permissive inbound rules (e.g., `0.0.0.0/0` for SSH).
-If SSH is needed, restrict it to specific bastion host IPs or your corporate IP range.
-* **VPC Endpoints (AWS PrivateLink):**
-  * For services like DynamoDB, SQS, EC2 API, ECR, and S3, consider using VPC Endpoints.
-  * **Benefits:**
-    * Traffic between your EC2 runners and these AWS services stays within the AWS network, not traversing the public internet.
-This enhances security.
-    * Can potentially reduce data transfer costs and reliance on NAT Gateways for private subnets.
-  * **Considerations:** Adds some complexity to network setup.
-Ensure your subnets' route tables and security groups are configured correctly for endpoints.
+We recommend adding [VPC endpoints](https://docs.aws.amazon.com/vpc/latest/privatelink/create-interface-endpoint.html) to your VPC's route tables if you prefer to keep AWS service calls off the public internet.
+The self-hosted runners already make calls to DynamoDB in the background so a Gateway Endpoints will bring those network costs to zero.
+Furthermore, if you need to pull container images from ECR or access artifacts in S3, consider adding the S3 Gateway Endpoint as well.